FbW43-2/bdl02_Sinclair_git_cheatsheet/Readme.md

 1. `git add .` (or `git add -A`).

-2. `git commit -m "Meaningful message here"`
+2. `git commit -m `"nothing to commit"

 A commit is the Git equivalent of save

 3. `git push` i have time

 This comment sends the committed changes to a server.
 It is used to upload local repository content to a remote repository